Margaret Minnicks has been an online writer for many years. She researches and shares remedies for using certain

 Older people who grew up in the church are no longer satisfied with what is going on in modern day churches.
-The younger generation of new Christians easily accepts what's going on in the churches today mainly because they never knew what used to happen.
+The younger generation of new Christians easily accept what's going on in the churches today, mainly because they never knew what used to happen.
 Therefore, they don't have anything to compare it to.

 No Community Church

 The older generation used to consider going to church on Sunday as part of their lifestyle.
-They worked from Monday to Friday, cleaned their houses and shopped on Saturday and went to church on Sunday.
-Those were the standard for everybody.
+They worked from Monday to Friday, cleaned their houses and shopped on Saturday, and went to church on Sunday.
+That was the standard for everybody.
 Besides, there were fewer churches to attend.
-Everyone went to the church closest to them which was in their own community no matter what denomination it was.
+Everyone went to the church closest to them which was in their own community, no matter what denomination it was.

 Today, with travel being so available, people might drive all the way across town to attend a church.
 In many cases, people in the same household attend different churches.

 A Firm Foundation

-Long ago children didn't have an option.
-Parents and grandparents insisted that they go to church as a family and afterward they would all sit around the dining room table and have dinner together.
+In the past, children didn't have an option.
+Parents and grandparents insisted that they go to church as a family.
+Afterwards, they would all sit around the dining room table and have dinner together.
 That is not the case today.

 Churches today are just not like they used to be.

 Too Many Programs

 This is not a judgment, but it is an observation that churches today focus more on programs than on people.
-Religious leaders have all kind of programs to get people to attend their church.
+Religious leaders have all kinds of programs to get people to attend their church.
 That's because they seem to be concerned with increasing their numbers and their budgets instead of being satisfied to provide spiritual development for the people who are already there.